 Whereas fulfillment centers consist of workers who can use their human dexterity to pick up different-sized items and sort them (a skill robots struggle with), sorting centers consist of “mules” that quickly move these packaged items to their appropriate shipping truck.

-The fulfillment centers and the sortation centers address two key inventory system challenges: Finding goods and getting them on the road quickly.
+The fulfillment centers and the sortation centers address two key system challenges: Finding goods and getting them on the road quickly.

 Since Amazon has one of the most sophisticated fulfillment systems in the world, it makes sense that other businesses would pay to leverage it.
 As a result, Amazon offers the FBA service where it picks, packs, and ships a business’s products on their behalf.

-- Packages (properly sealed and with the appropriate labels) are received by the warehouse
+- Packages (properly sealed and with the appropriate labels) are received

 - An Amazon associate scans the shipping label on the package to match it to a shipment ID in the system and to verify that it’s at the right fulfillment center